raspi-chromecast-box/spotify-browser-token-server/README.md

 # Spotify Browser Token Server

-## Spotify seems to 'know' via thie reCAPTCHA service, if you try to login via Docker , so just generate cookies
+## Spotify seems to 'know' via the reCAPTCHA service, if you try to login via Docker , so just generate cookies

 ## On Normal 'Non-Docker' Computer , Run